 Mobile Device.
-If you use a mobile device to access the Website or download any of our mobile applications, we may collect device information (such as your mobile device ID, model and manufacturer), operating system, version information and IP address.
+If you use a mobile device to access the website or use a mobile application downloaded from the Apple Store, we may collect information about your device (such as mobile device ID, model, and manufacturer), operating system, version information, and IP address.

 Geo-Location Information.
 Unless we have received your prior consent, we do not access or track any location-based information from your mobile device at any time while downloading or using our mobile application or our services, except that it may be possible for Supply Leader to determine from an IP address the geographic location of your point of connectivity, in which case we may gather and use such general location data.